Dimitra Studios Benitses

 The custom office moved to Corfu in 1962.

-Yes, it sounds strange now, but in Greece of the 60s, there were schools teaching young girls how to become good housekeepers.
+Yes, it sounds strange now, but in Greece of the 60s, schools were teaching young girls how to become good housekeepers.

-This school in 1965 moved a few yards further north in another building for few more years until it permanently closed down in 1972.
+This school, in 1965, moved a few yards further north to another building for a few more years until it permanently closed down in 1972.

-Today the first floor of the building belongs to the municipality and also houses the offices of Benitses Cultural association, while the groundfloor is hired for commercial purposes.
+Today, the first floor of the building belongs to the municipality, while the ground floor is rented for commercial purposes.

-Built by an Italian, later the owner was another Italian named Palermo.
+Built by an Italian, the owner was another Italian named Palermo.

 Pagiatis house